yaswanthkorukonda/svg-extractor/README.md

 - 🔍 Automatically detects and displays all SVGs on the current webpage
 - 👆 Click any SVG to preview it in full size
 - 📥 Download SVGs in **SVG**, **PNG**, and **JPG** formats
-- 🧪 "Try pasting that SVG here" option to manually preview and download SVG code
+- 🧪 Text box option to manually preview your code and download SVG
 - 🎯 Simple, fast, and privacy-friendly (no tracking or analytics)

 ---